Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Even in death we have true life

-Father, bring us back to You
+Father bring us back to you

 We're lost sheep, afraid, confused

-Tangled in the snares that grow along the road of pain we choose
+Tangled in the snares that grow

 And though we've wandered far away